isomerpages/mccy-iccs/index.md

   - infopic:
       title: Community Experience
-      description: This immersive programme will provide delegates an opportunity to experience the manifestation of Singapore’s inter-racial and inter-religious harmony policies
+      description: This immersive programme will provide delegates an opportunity to experience Singapore’s interracial and interreligious harmony policies in action.
       button: READ MORE
       alt: Community
       url: /CommunityExperience